AayushiAgrawal09/Hr-Analylaystics-Dashboard/README.md

 # Hr-Analystics-Dashboard
 Have a look on the live dashboard https://app.powerbi.com/view?r=eyJrIjoiZjY4MzJiMjUtMzMyMy00MmQzLWI1NDYtNzRiYmVmNDkxM2U1IiwidCI6IjI3ZGMxNTNhLTZhNjEtNDUwZS1iOTQ4LTYzY2NjNTQ4ZjVmNSJ9

 This Dashboard analysis the reasons due to which the employees are leaving the company.
+Dax functionality is used to calculate different measures and columns.

 Some of the reasons are as follows: